plabayo/rama/docs/book/src/proxies/socks5.md

 Proxies that operate on the TCP/UDP layers are also referred to as "transport proxies".
 Socks5 proxies are an example of this.
-An [http proxy](./http.md) can also be a transport proxy, and in fact most commcercial proxies out in the wild are just that.
+An [http proxy](./http.md) can also be a transport proxy, and in fact most commercial proxies out in the wild are just that.
 The key difference with socks5 proxies is however that for plain text requests it is still the (http) proxy that will see the http request to be proxied, while even for plain text requests (read: not encrypted with TLS) socks5 proxies do not _have_ to see the requests.